postmanlabs/open-technologies-docs/CONTRIBUTING.md

 1. Enter `rm -rf node_modules; npm i` to remove all existing packages and perform a fresh install.
 1. Enter `gatsby clean` to clear the cache.

-If you still have issues running the Open Tech locally, feel free to [open an issue](https://github.com/postmanlabs/open-technologies-docs/issues).
+If you still have issues running the Open Technologies docs locally, feel free to [open an issue](https://github.com/postmanlabs/open-technologies-docs/issues).

 ### Workflow